Psychology of Video: Why Video Marketing Works

 Here's a great example...15 seconds of all the feels courtesy of a smiling, happy baby and a proud new dad.

-Or here is another example.
-Selling books at first might not seem like a great opportunity to drive empathy.
-But then you watch the joy and wonder in these kids' faces and creates a physical response of those same emotions.
+Here is another example.
+At first, selling books might not seem like a great opportunity to drive empathy.
+But then you watch the joy and wonder in these kids' faces and it creates a physical response mirroring those same emotions.
 How could you not want to feel that with your own kids?